carbon-language/carbon-lang/clang/docs/UsersManual.rst

    the behavior of sanitizers in the ``cfi`` group to allow checking of cross-DSO virtual and indirect calls.

+.. option:: -fwhole-program-vtables

+   Enable whole-program vtable optimizations, such as single-implementation devirtualization and virtual constant propagation.
+Requires ``-flto``.

+   By default, the compiler will assume that all type hierarchies are closed except those in the ``std`` namespace, the ``stdext`` namespace and classes with the ``__declspec(uuid())`` attribute.

+.. option:: -fwhole-program-vtables-blacklist=path

+   Allows the user to specify the path to a list of additional classes to blacklist from whole-program vtable optimizations.
+This list is in the :ref:`CFI blacklist <cfi-blacklist>` format.

 .. option:: -fno-assume-sane-operator-new

    Don't assume that the C++'s new operator is sane.